North Coast 500: 29+ Things to Know Before You Go

 17. You Don’t Have to Drive!

 Hire a tour guide to do it for you.
-NC500 tours start at one to four-day trips so you can decide which suits your needs best.
+NC500 tours start at one to four-day trips so you can decide which best suits your needs.

 18. Zero Tolerance for Drink Driving

-In Scotland, there is a zero-tolerance for drinking and then driving.
-This includes during a p*ss up and the next morning.
+In Scotland, there is zero tolerance for drinking and then driving.
+This includes during a p*ss up and the following day.

 Plan to partake in the water of life?
-Invest in a breathalyser to check the next morning fumes before setting off.
+Invest in a breathalyser to check the next morning’s fumes before setting off.

 Beer bottle, shieldaig, Scotland, village, sea, cars, houses